YahuiLu/docker-jupyterhub-py/readme.md

     dclong/jupyterhub-py
 ```
 The following command does the same as the above one
-except that it mounts the current working directory on the host machine
+except that it limits the use of CPU and memory.
-into `/workdir` in the container.
 ```
 docker run -d \
     --log-opt max-size=50m \